A randomized multi-index sequential Monte Carlo method: Introduction

 The starting point of our current work is the MISMC ratio estimator introduced in \cite{law2022multi}.
 Our new {\em randomized MISMC (rMISMC) ratio estimator} will be reformulated in the framework of \cite{rhee2015unbiased} to remove discretization bias entirely.
-Like the MISMC ratio estimator, our estimator provably enjoys the complexity improvements of multi-index Monte Carlo (MIMC) and the efficiency of SMC for inference.
-Theoretical results will be given to show that it achieves the canonical complexity of MSE$^{-1}$ under appropriate assumptions, but without the discretization bias and consequent index set selection requirement.
+Like the MISMC ratio estimator, our estimator provably enjoys the complexity improvements of MIMC and the efficiency of SMC for inference.
+Theoretical results will be given to show that it achieves the canonical complexity of MSE$^{-1}$ under appropriate assumptions, but {\em without any discretization bias and the consequent requirements for its estimation}.
+From a practical perspective, estimating this bias, and balancing it along with the variance and cost in order to select the index set, comprises a significant overhead for existing multi-index methods.
+In addition to convenience and simplification, the particular formulation of our un-normalized estimators is novel, and may prove useful in other contexts where one cannot obtain i.i.d. samples from the increments.
+The unbiased estimators of the normalizing constant and un-normalized integral can also be useful in their own right, in the context of Robbins-Monro \cite{robbins1951stochastic} or other stochastic approximation algorithms \cite{kushner2012stochastic, law2019estimation, jasra2021unbiased}.

-The outline of this paper is organized as follows.
+The paper is organized as follows.
 In Section~\ref{sec:problems}, we present the motivating problems considered in the following numerical experiments.
 In Section~\ref{sec:rMISMC}, the original MISMC ratio estimator is reviewed for convenience, and the rMISMC ratio estimator and its theoretical results are stated.
 In Section~\ref{sec:numerics}, we apply MISMC and rMISMC methods on Bayesian inverse problems for elliptic PDEs and log Gaussian process models.